jonegil/gui-with-gio/teleprompter/index.md

   <img src="teleprompter.jpeg" alt="Teleprompter and camera" height="250"/>
 </p>

-That souns like something we can build, no?
+That souns like something we can build, right?
 Yup, tool like that is perfectly suited for [Gio](www.gioui.org) I'd say.
 Along the way we'll touch on animation/scrolling, text formatting, fontsize and user control of the prompter with both mouse and keyboard.

 All good techniques for any application.